Adalan Ventures (LON:ZAIM) Announces Earnings Results

-Adalan Ventures (LON:ZAIM – Get Free Report) posted its quarterly earnings results on Monday.
-The company reported GBX (0.95) (($0.01)) earnings per share for the quarter, Digital Look Earnings reports.
+Adalan Ventures (LON:ZAIM – Get Free Report) issued its earnings results on Monday.
+The company reported GBX (0.95) (($0.01)) earnings per share (EPS) for the quarter, Digital Look Earnings reports.

 Adalan Ventures Company Profile